 The first step is understanding, as we discussed above, what creativity is and how it can be a part of your everyday work life.
 Then, to start working your creative muscle, spend just ten minutes a day free writing, drawing, taking photographs, or doing some other right-brain activity of your choice.

 You have just taken the first steps towards being more creative at work!

 As kids, our imaginations were going non-stop.
 Playing was our only job and it required no training.
 Creativity is innate to all human beings.
 As we grow up, external critics and fear of embarrassment teach us to hide our creativity.

-Our society values logic, order and compliance with the norms above all else.
+Our society highly values logic, order, and compliance with norms.
 Anything that is different is quickly put in its place.
-Unless of course you can prove that it will make money, another thing that our society places on a pedestal.
+Unless of course, you can prove that it will make money, another thing that our society places on a pedestal.

-This is a topic that is of great significance.
-In our modern world of standardization, efficiency and consumerism, we have left creativity to the artists of the world, and left ourselves in a world of black and white.
+This is a topic of great significance.
+In our modern world of standardization, efficiency, and consumerism, we have left creativity to the artists of the world and left ourselves in a world of black and white.

 Creativity isn’t for the chosen few.
 It is a birthright we all have as human beings.
 It feels good because it connects us to who we truly are.

-So, stretch out on the floor, grab some colored pencils and doodle away!
+So, grab some colored pencils and doodle away!

 It’s More Fun When We Share!